19 August 1757

 The first Rupee coin was minted in Kolkata by the East India Company.

 The East India Company minted the first Rupee coin or sicca in the Calcutta Mint which it had established under a treaty with the Nawab of Bengal.
+It forms an interesting part of modern Indian history for the IAS exam.

 - The Calcutta Mint was established by the Company as per a treaty with the Nawab of Bengal.